abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 Set the reference voltage for the analogue to digital converter.

-By default the ADC uses an on-board 4.096V voltage reference.
+By default, the ADC uses an onboard 4.096V voltage reference.
 If you choose to use an external voltage reference you will need to use this method to set the ADC reference voltage to match the supplied reference voltage.

 The reference voltage must be less than or equal to the voltage on the Raspberry Pi 5V rail.